 Black Copper and Cuckoo Marans are the easiest to find in the USA but they aren’t the only ones available.
-All Marans lay dark brown eggs but the BC and Coukoo are most likely to give you the darkest eggs to look for the French Marans and specifically the French Black Copper Marans.
+All Marans lay dark brown eggs if you want the darkest eggs to look for the French Marans and specifically the French Black Copper Marans.

 French Cuckoo Marans

-Cuckoo Marans are probably tied for popularity with the BCM.
-They have a black, white and grey barred pattern on their feathers similar to barred rocks and Dominiques.
+French Cuckoo Marans are probably tied for popularity with the BCM.
+They have a black, white, and grey barred pattern on their feathers similar to barred rocks and Dominiques.